gorenje/rippenstein/works/heart.md

 css: heart,quote
 ---

-## Hearts That Can't Be Bought
+## Priceless Hearts

 If you got this far, then you might have found a heart that you can't buy.
+A priceless heart.

 {% include heart_image.html name="title-360.jpg" ovrcls="center" %}